ccelio/Speckle/README.md

 **Known Issues**

-   - Currently, the riscv-pk does not support perlbench or omnetpp.
-This is due to syscall #29 and syscall #35 being used.
+   - Currently, the riscv-pk does not support one of the perlbench.test workloads.
-   - gobmk fails to read input files for gobmk.connection workload.
+       This is because it calls the fork syscall, which is not supported by riscv-pk.

 **Building SPEC Tools**